bieddes-blade/CBS-2021/README.md

 A file describing the CTSolution class.
 Includes a comparator for comparing constraint tree nodes by cost.

 #### main.cpp

+The main file of this code.
+It parses the parameters and the files.
+There are two functions:
+- `std::vector<Agent> readAgents(std::ifstream& agentFile, int size, bool online)` and
+- `std::vector<std::vector<std::pair<int, int>>> readGoals(std::ifstream& goalFile, int size)`
+for parsing the agents' staring and finising locations from the scenario and the goals file.

 #### map.cpp